Migrant baby born at sea has better future in Europe, mother says

 Samuel worked for two years in Tripoli as a housemaid to save money to pay smugglers for the trip, but then the boat she set off in with about 90 others stalled after only three hours at sea.

-By the time they were picked up by the Bettica off the Libyan coast seven hours later, she was unconscious after suffering epileptic seizures and had gone into labor.
+By the time they were picked up by the Bettica off the Libyan coast seven hours later, she was unconscious after suffering epileptic seizures and had gone into labour.

 “I didn’t expect the baby, you know, but she just like, she just came,” Samuel said.
 “I just wanted to leave Libya.
 Italy is better than Libya and Nigeria is the worst.”